 Homecoming week is an exciting time for every community.
-Citizens rally around their respective schools to support football or basketball efforts and alumni celebrate their time as a Jennings Bulldog, Elton Indian or Lake Arthur Tiger, just to name a few.
+Citizens rally around their respective schools to support football or basketball efforts and alumni celebrate their high school years.
 Students get a break from boring uniforms for dress-up days that include such themes as Pajama Day, 80’s Day and more.
 Families watch as their babies grow into young men and women decked out in tailored suits and elegant dresses.
 It is a coming of age, a rite of passage.

 On the flip side, it is also one of the worst weeks for community members thanks to homecoming pranks.

 Everyone likes to have fun and most of us agree we would rather see high school students planting plastic forks in a yard late at night rather than getting into major trouble.
 Sometimes, though, the students, and their parents, need to realize just how bothersome pranks can be to those who try to avoid homecoming havoc.

 On streets in Jennings, homes and their respective yards are covered in paper napkins and toilet paper.